olleharstedt/olleharstedt.github.io/_posts/2025-06-28-replace-di-mocking-with-algebraic-effects-fibers-php.markdown

 }
 ```

-It can probably be shortened with an mock effect handler class.
+It can probably be shortened with a mock effect handler class.

+The question is how this technique scales with the introduction of more and more injected classes.
+Imagine a command object which needs access to a SQL database, Redis, file system, uses curl and logging.

 TODO Workload of test code scales different for multiple mocked classes vs amount of effects?

-TODO More realistic test case with multiple injected objects, db, redis, logger, curl, file.

 Both mocking and effect handler are white-box testing, assuming internal knowledge of a function.